 Purdue's RCAC is a Level 1 Service Provider to the current XSEDE project with its new system Anvil, a 1000-node capacity system funded by NSF.
 Anvil began production operations in February 2022.
 Previously, Purdue provided several resources to the TeraGrid and XSEDE projects, including an HPC cluster (Steele), a high-throughput computing resource (the Purdue HTCondor pool, BoilerGrid), an FPGA system (Brutus), and a cloud resource (Wispy) and provides access and support to XSEDE users.

 As a partner in the XSEDE project, Purdue staff continue to play the following roles in the project:

 - Providing expertise and advanced technical assistance to XSEDE users.

 - Leading the XSEDE Campus Champion Program to further expand the XSEDE user base by reaching out to campuses, providing training and outreach activities, and getting feedback from campus users to improve XSEDE services.

 - Providing an XSEDE–OSG (Open Science Grid) liaison to bridge the efforts of the two cyberinfrastructure projects by assisting users in utilizing both the XSEDE and OSG resources, identifying and organizing training and outreach activities to broaden the user base.

-Contact for the Purdue XSEDE project: Carol X. Song (firstname.lastname@example.org)
+Contact XSEDE Purdue subaward PI: Dr. Carol Song (firstname.lastname@example.org)